Jump to:

 What to Serve with Lamb Meatballs

-- All kinds of fresh salads from the Mideastern and Mediterranean culinary traditions are complementary.
-For example Greek salad or lettuce salad with kalamata olives, red onions and feta.
+Other suitable side dishes are fresh salads from the Mideastern and Mediterranean culinary traditions.
+For example Moroccan couscous or tabbouleh.
+Or a Greek salad of lettuce, kalamata olives, red onions and feta.
+Or a bulgur based salad.
+Or lentils.

 Other Recipes You Might Like